cerner/beadledom/README.md

 # Beadledom

 Beadledom is a bundle of common components required for building JAX-RS web services.
 It is the starting point for new services.
-The core of Beadledom provides health checks, monitoring via Stagemonitor, API docs via Swagger, JSON serialization via Jackson, and integration of these components with Guice.
+The core of Beadledom provides health checks, API docs via Swagger, JSON serialization via Jackson, and integration of these components with Guice.
 For more information on creating a service check out our [documentation](http://cerner.github.io/beadledom/).